How to Fix WiFi connect error on Cafe CTS70DM2NS5 (Wall Oven)

 WiFi connect error

-This step-by-step repair guide walks you through fixing wifi connect error on your Cafe CTS70DM2NS5 (Wall Oven).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this guide, I’ll walk you through fixing the wifi connect error on your Cafe CTS70DM2NS5 (Wall Oven).
+With the right tools and a bit of patience, most homeowners can tackle this repair in about 1–2 hours, saving themselves the expense of a service call.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.